You can bet that we have tried protein powder with a lot of other products.

 My personal favorite option is almond milk, it creates a creamy texture and unsweetened almond milk doesn’t even have added sugars.
 Try it on your own and let me know in the comments section of your feedback!

 If you can't drink milk for whatever reason, you might want to check these articles:

-There are several protein smoothie recipes out in the world.
+There are several protein shake smoothie recipes out in the world.
 Our favorite is the Orgain organic protein powder shake recipes.
-They provide a large variety, and it’s not hard to find something that you like even if you are gluten free.
+They provide a large variety, and it’s not hard to find something that you like even if you drink gluten-free protein powders.

-Adding frozen fruits or vegetables can make your protein smoothie even more healthy.
+Adding frozen fruits or vegetables can make your protein shake smoothie even more healthy.
 You can try banana, apple, and orange for starters.
-(2) It’s a nice way to put some variety to your morning drink.
+(2) It’s a nice way to put some variety to your morning protein intake.